Anecdotal evidence: Scientific context

-Anecdotal evidence can have varying degrees of formality.
-For instance, in medicine, published anecdotal evidence by a trained observer (a doctor) is called a case report, and is subjected to formal peer review.
-Although such evidence is not seen as conclusive, researchers may sometimes regard it as an invitation to more rigorous scientific study of the phenomenon in question.
-For instance, one study found that 35 of 47 anecdotal reports of drug side-effects were later sustained as "clearly correct."
+Anecdotal evidence varies in formality.
+For instance, in medicine, published anecdotal evidence by a doctor, such as a case report, undergoes formal peer review.
+Although such evidence is seen as inconclusive, researchers sometimes regard it as an invitation to more rigorous scientific study.
+For instance, one study found that 35 of 47 anecdotal reports of drug side effects were later sustained as "clearly correct".